What is the Ferrari Dino 308 GT4?

 The Dino 308 GT4 is often misunderstood because it never belonged to an easy narrative.

-The following articles aim to take a closer look at the history, design, and engineering that defined it.
+The following articles aim to take a closer look at the history, its design, and the engineering which defined it.

 Further Reading: